gsinclair/whitestone/doc/attest.markdown

 ## Overview

-Attest saw its public release in June 2010 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
+Attest saw its public release in July 2010 as an already-mature unit testing library, being a derivative work of [Dfect][] v2.1.0.
 Attest inherits dfect's terse methods (D, F, E, C, T) and adds extra testing capabilities (nil, equality, matches, kind_of) and colourful output on the terminal.